AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 I want to add an apple to my basket.
 ````

-Here, what is important is to select the keywords and to create a test from it.
-The test is going to impact the design of the code, this is important.
-We need to understand what the client wants and it may be worth asking for more details if the specifiations or user stories are not clear enough.
-To ask how the user is expected to use the programme.
-Here is one possibility for the test.
+What is important here is to select the keywords, their nature and their interactions, we are going to create the first test from them.
+The test is going to impact the design of the code, this why this is an important step and we can help ourselves with 2 main things:

+- model the user story with a diagram, notably using the Unified Modeling System where to structure classes, attributes, opetations and relationships among objects. (see more details on the [I can model anything](#i-can-model-anything) part)

+- get more information from the client, aks the client precise questions to understand clearly the specifiations or user stories, ideally we want the client to give us example on how the user is going to interact with the application, how it is going to be used.

+Here is one possibility for the first test, the Feature Test:

 ````ruby
 Feature test